 Most car rental companies, including Dollar, offer their own temporary insurance policies as a strongly encouraged upcharge.
 However, these policies are not required, and many customers are justifiably wary of rental insurance, for being typically high in price and low on coverage.
 Rental companies can set their own terms and exclusions, knowing that their customers will be more rushed and less likely to comparison shop than they would be when buying long-term insurance.

 In short, if you’re injured by a Dollar Rental Car driver, there’s an alarmingly real possibility that the driver will have no insurance, personal insurance that doesn’t cover rentals, or rental insurance that will refuse your claim for any number of fine-print reasons.
+In such situations, it’s crucial to seek guidance from experienced Car accident attorneys in Atlanta to navigate the legal complexities and protect your rights.

 The Graves Amendment Protects Dollar Rental from Vicarious Accident Liability